euyixiyue/scam/README.md

-Your aim is high and to the right.
+Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good.
+		-- Samuel Johnson